-2.3 Locality of the Scoring Function
+2.4 Locality of the Scoring Function

-In Section 2 we have seen that, in memory based CF, the final recommendation is computed by a scoring function which aggregates the scores obtained using individual users or items.
+In Section 2 we have seen how the final recommendation is computed by a scoring function that aggregates the scores obtained using individual users or items.
 So, it is important to determine how much each individual scoring component influences the overall scoring.
 This is the role of the function f(w).
-In the following experiments we use the exponential family of functions, that is $f(w)=w^q$ where $q\in\mathbb{N}$.
+In the following experiments we use the exponential family of functions, that is $f(w) = w^q$ where $q \in \mathbb{N}$.
 The effect of this exponentiation is the following.
 When q is high, smaller weights drop to zero while higher ones are (relatively) emphasized.
-At the other extreme, when q=0, the aggregation is performed by simply adding up the ratings.
-We can note that, in the user-based type of scoring function, this corresponds to take the popularity of an item as its score, while, in the case of item-based type of scoring function, this would turn out in a constant for all items (the number of rating made by the active user).
+At the other extreme, when q = 0, the aggregation is performed by simply adding up the ratings.
+We can note that, in the userbased type of scoring function, this corresponds to take the popularity of an item as its score, while, in the case of item-based type of scoring function, this would turn out in a constant for all items (the number of ratings made by the active user).

-2.4 Ranking Aggregation
+2.5 Ranking Aggregation

 There are many sources of information available regarding songs.
 For example, it could be useful to consider the additional meta-data which are also available and to construct alternative rankings based on that.
 It is always difficult to determine a single strategy which is able to correctly rank the songs.
 An alternative is to use multiple strategies, generate multiple rankings, and finally combine those rankings.
 Typically, these different strategies are individually precision oriented, meaning that each strategy is able to correctly recommend a few of the correct songs with high confidence but, it may be that, other songs which the user likes, cannot be suggested by that particular ranker.
 Hopefully, if the rankers are different, then the rankers can recommend different songs.
 If this is the case, a possible solution is to predict a final recommendation that contains all the songs for which the single strategies are more confident.
-A stochastic version of this aggregation strategy can be described in the following way.
-We assume we are provided with the list of songs not yet rated by the active user in order of confidence for all the available strategies.
+The stochastic aggregation strategy that we used in the challenge can be described in the following way.
+We assume we are provided with the list of songs, not yet rated by the active user, given in order of confidence, for all the basic strategies.
 On each step, the recommender randomly choose one of the lists according to a probability distribution p_i over the predictors and recommends the best scored item of the list which has not yet been inserted in the current recommendation.
+In our approach the best p_i values are simply determined by validation on training data.